CoreumFoundation/workshops/README.md

 - Basic knowledge of TypeScript and React.
 - One of the following wallets installed: Keplr, Leap, Cosmostation, or Frontier.

-_More workshops will be added as they become available._

 ## Workshop Recordings and Details

 For detailed explanations and recordings of these workshops, visit the [Coreum Workshops](https://www.coreum.com/workshops) page on the Coreum website.